oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

 ### **Task Summary**

-Congratulations!
+Nice job.
 You successfully created two new tables with sample data using Python and Oracle Database.

-You also created a function that allows you to query your new table which we will use in some of the following tasks
+You also created a function that allows you to query your new table which we'll use in some of the following tasks

 ## Task 4: Create a JSON Duality View

-Next, we want to explore how we can use a **JSON Duality View** to query our new table.
+Next, let's explore how we can use a **JSON Duality View** to query our new table.
 A JSON Duality View allows us to interact with data as JSON objects, i.e., data is stored as documents.
 Unlike a regular view, we can also update data in a JSON Duality View.
 Any updates will be reflected in our original relational tables.
 We will create a JSON Duality View using our newly created tables `customers_demo` and `orders_demo`.
+We are joining these two tables as we need the customer orders with the customer data.
+If this was two collections in a document database, this would be two seperate queries to the database and word in your app, or it'd mean duplicate data, depending on how you modeled your data in that database.

 1. Before we create the **JSON Duality View**, we need to add some **constraints** to our new tables.
 Copy & paste the following code into a **new cell** and run it.